GovTechSG/apex-signature-validator/README.md

 The JSRSASIGN library is the opensource free pure JavaScript cryptographic library used by the application to perform all digest and RSA related operations.
 Refer to http://kjur.github.io/jsrsasign/ for more information including the api documentation.

-## CORS Issue
+## CORS issue when sending test requests
+When sending test requests to Apex's gateways, the signature validator needs to make cross-origin requests.
+For security reasons, browsers restrict cross-origin HTTP requests initiated from scripts.

+If you are getting a response code of -1 when sendin a test response, your browser could be rejecting your cross-origin request.

-In order for cross origin requests to be ignored on browser clients, web browsers such as chrome would have to be launched in a non-conventional manner.
+In order for cross-origin requests to be ignored on browser clients, web browsers such as chrome would have to be launched in a non-conventional manner.

 To simplify this process, two scripts are included in the public -> html directory namely 'mac startup.command' and 'windows startup.bat' to automatically open the application in a new chrome window that has disabled web security.
-This allows browsers to accept pre flight requests' responses that are not from the same origin so that the actual request can be sent out following that.
+This lets browsers accept pre flight requests' responses that are not from the same origin and allow the actual request to be sent.